Pussyslayer1000/SneakVehicleCustoms/readme.md

 Installation:

--Database
+- Database

-	-import the _sql\sneak_customs.sql into your database
+	- import the _sql\sneak_customs.sql into your database

-	-add the content of _sql\sneak_exile.ini at the end of your exile.ini (@ExileServer\extDB\sql_custom_v2\exile.ini)
+	- add the content of _sql\sneak_exile.ini at the end of your exile.ini (@ExileServer\extDB\sql_custom_v2\exile.ini)

--Serverside
+- Serverside

+    - adjust settings in config.cpp

-	-compile as pbo and add to your server in: @ExileServer\addons
+	- compile as pbo and add to your server in: @ExileServer\addons

--mpmissions
+    - mpmissions

--unpack the mpmission *.pbo you want to modify -integrate the mpmission in your mpmission
+    - unpack the mpmission *.pbo you want to modify

+    - integrate the mpmission in your mpmission

--open the config.cpp and add
+    - open the config.cpp and add

     #include "SneakCustoms_config.cpp"